idf_component.yml

 The default namespace for components in the ESP Component Registry is espressif

 .
-You can omit the namespace part for components in the default namespace:
+You can omit the namespace part for components from the default namespace:

 dependencies: